 Oil exploration and production may be a capital-intensive business, but it's also a profitable one -- each of these oil majors seems to have a manageable debt burden.

 A large dividend is nice; a large growing dividend is even better.
 To support a growing dividend, we also want to see earnings growth.

 Across the industry, earnings obviously collapsed along with the price of oil during the height of the 2008-2009 financial crisis.
 But energy prices -- and earnings -- have made a quick turnaround, to the point where Exxon, Chevron, and BP are now earnings more than they were pre-crisis.

 The Foolish bottom line

-At the time thisarticle was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Chevron.
+At the time thisarticle was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter, where he goes by@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Chevron.
 Try any of our Foolish newsletter servicesfree for 30 days.
-We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
+We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.